dracula/tmux/INSTALL.md

 #### gpu-usage options

-Note, currently only the Linux NVIDIA Proprietary drivers are supported.
-Nouveau and AMD Graphics Cards support are still under development.
+Note, currently only the Linux NVIDIA Proprietary drivers are fully supported.
+Apple, Nouveau and AMD Graphics Cards support are still under development.
+There is partial support for Apple M chips and AMD Graphics.

 Customize label